useActionState

 • initialState: The value you want the state to be initially.
 It can be any serializable value.
 This argument is ignored after the action is first invoked.

 • optional permalink: A string containing the unique page URL that this form modifies.
-For use on pages with dynamic content (eg: feeds) in conjunction with progressive enhancement: if fn is a server action and the form is submitted before the JavaScript bundle loads, the browser will navigate to the specified permalink URL, rather than the current page’s URL.
+For use on pages with dynamic content (eg: feeds) in conjunction with progressive enhancement: if fn is a server function and the form is submitted before the JavaScript bundle loads, the browser will navigate to the specified permalink URL, rather than the current page’s URL.
 Ensure that the same form component is rendered on the destination page (including the same action fn and permalink) so that React knows how to pass the state through.
 Once the form has been hydrated, this parameter has no effect.

 Returns